Everyone wants a perfectly toned body, but let’s face it, finding time to go to the gym daily can be difficult. Lucky for you, you don't have to.

 #2 - Treadmill Console Not Working

-If the treadmill's console (display screen, buttons, or controls) isn't functioning, ensure that the treadmill is properly plugged into a working electrical outlet.
+If the treadmill's console (display screen, buttons, or controls) isn't functioning, ensure that the treadmill is plugged correctly into a working electrical outlet.
 Check the power cord and connections.
-If the console still doesn't work, contact customer support or a technician for further assistance.
+Contact customer support or a technician if the console still doesn't work.

 #3 - Treadmill Makes Unusual Noises